Girlfriend Getaways at The Hideout Lodge & Guest Ranch

 Hideout Wranglers need to be accomplished equestrians, by preference in both English and Western.
 This in addition to having great peoples skills, keep guests safe and entertained.
 They need to be hard working, going the extra length and deeply care about your vacation experience.

 Aside of our horse trainer and farrier, most of our wranglers are female.
-Our wranglers need equestrian and peoples skills.
+Our wranglers need both equestrian and peoples skills.
 Most of them are mature, independent fun and friendly well-traveled individuals

 Rachel, Melanie and Guille